dmd-program/dmd-100/practice/visual_manual.md

 - **Size:** US Letter (8.5" x 11")
 - **Resolution:** 150 Pixels/Inch (PPI)
 - **Orientation:** portrait
-- **Citation:** Any media acquired from the internet must be properly licensed for use.
+- **Citation:** Any media acquired from the Internet must be properly licensed for use.
 Please follow licensing guidelines which may include attribution.
-Don't use media you don't have permission to use.
+Do not use media you do not have permission to use.

 ## Assessment
 1. Met the requirements